API Stability¶

 exposure/gain, white balance, color/profile/source-color-transform,

-lens correction, orientation, descriptive EXIF/IPTC/XMP fields, and
+lens correction, orientation, descriptive EXIF/IPTC/XMP fields,

-RAW/source-processing metadata across standard tags, selected DNG tags,
+standard tags, selected DNG tags,

-EXIF color-space evidence, ICC header/tag entries, XMP
+curve control points, EXIF color-space evidence, ICC header/tag

 ICC/profile/color-space fields, XMP camera RAW profile/look/tone-curve